So who provides better hosting services? Find out in this comparison of Bluehost vs Godaddy.

 When it comes to the usability for both Bluehost and GoDaddy, it boils down to what you are looking for in a dashboard.
 If you are a newbie and you are looking for a simple and easy to use control panel, then go for GoDaddy.

 But if you are looking for a long-term dashboard that is flexible and has more options on their control panel, then Bluehost is ideal for you.

-However, Bluehost has an upper hand on the usability because it comes with the 1 click WordPress installation and other educational touches.
+However, Bluehost has an upper hand on usability because it comes with the 1-click WordPress installation and other educational touches.
 In addition to that, they have a clean design, more thoughtful upsells.
 These features give Bluehost an upper hand offer GoDaddy on usability.
 GoDaddy’s $1 per month extra charge for their cPanel is also a deal breaker as compared to Bluehost which gives their cPanel free of charge.

 With Bluehost, you can manage all your websites easily with the help of their unlimited MySQL database.
 GoDaddy has limited MySQL databases in their shared hosting plans.